MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSite.md

 ### -GroupIdDefined

-Filters the list of sites returned to sites with a Group ID (ie: Sites connected to an Office 365 Group) when the value is set to $true.
+Filters the list of sites returned to sites with a Group ID (ie: Sites connected to an Microsoft 365 Group) when the value is set to $true.
 Filters the list of sites to only sites without a Group ID when the value is $false.

 The values are $true, $false, and not defined.
 By default, the value is not defined which means that the filter does not apply.